 My sister-in-law, whose 13-month old who eats much less than Little D, always says “I wish Little R ate like that.”

-What do you think people would say if Little D was big and husky?
+What do you think people would say if Little D was a bigger-than-average child?
 Would he still be a good eater?
 Or would they stare at me when I keep giving him food?

 The definition of a “good eater” changes for adults.
 It seems those that are more controlled with their eating are considered the better eaters.
 Adults always seem to justify eating more food by saying “I really shouldn’t do this but I’m having more.”
 Or they make excuses like “It’s vacation — I’m going to eat what I want.”

-My son doesn’t understand the good eater thing yet but my daughter does.
+My son doesn’t understand the good eater thing yet, but my daughter sure does.
 Sometimes when she finishes her food she’ll look at me and say “look mom I finished.”

 I always tell her that eating more food is not better.
 She needs to listen to her body (stomach) — and not mommy or anyone else.